adiegan/docs/docs.md

-#Introduction to Experimental MesoWest Streaming Services API
+#Introduction to MesoWest API Web Services

 ##Overview

-MesoWest is now providing experimental streaming services to publicly-accessible environmental data through the MesoWest API.
+MesoWest is now providing experimental API web services to publicly-accessible weather data.
+Expanded, more robust, and operational API web services will become available during Spring 2014 arising from the University of Utah license of MesoWest software to a commercial firm.

+API web services are intended for researchers and software developers needing access to large volumes of current or retrospective data.
+The University of Utah (<http://mesowest.utah.edu>MesoWest web site</a> provides access to weather information in graphical, tabular, and downloadable formats for individual needs.

-Expanded, more robust, and operational streaming services will become available soon from a collaborative project involving the MesoWest team.
-Available now is access to millions of observations every day retrieved from hundreds of sources.
+Available now from the experimental API is access to millions of observations every day retrieved from hundreds of sources.
 There is no charge for access to these observations in the public domain.
 Software developers can develop, test, and deploy applications using the experimental MesoWest API.
-We hope to foster the development of an expanding community of researchers and software developers interested in developing open source tools to access environmental data via the experimental MesoWest API and its operational counterpart in development.
+We hope to foster the development of an expanding community of researchers and software developers interested in developing open source tools to access environmental data via the experimental MesoWest API and its licensed operational counterpart.

 ##Data Usage Disclaimer